PelmeenidHapukoorega/Azure-Lab-Automation/Labs/07-Security-Pipeline/LEARNINGS.md

 # Learnings

-This is where i document my learning in raw format for transparency and genuine showcasing of information retention when building projects.
+This is where i document my learning per project in raw format for transparency and genuine showcasing of information retention when building projects.

 ## Decisions i made and errors i ran into